Frequently asked questions

 Only Lisa and Juliet's double rooms are.
 Note however that they do have a small step to get in.
 There is also a small step to access our dining room and our yard is made of gravel.

-There is a wide wooden exterior staircase to access Iona's family suite and a narrow staircase to reach the floor of the priest's room.
+There is a wide wooden exterior staircase to access Iona's suite and a narrow staircase to reach the floor of the priest's room.

 Due to their configuration, trailers are also not suitable for people with reduced mobility.